Yashwanth-Karumanchi/PharmaRevAI/README.md

 - Which sales rep lost the most private pharma deals?
 - What was the rebate-adjusted net revenue for this drug?

-These aren't in the loaded public datasets, so the assistant explains the limitation instead of hallucinating.
+None of that is in the loaded public datasets, so the assistant explains the limitation instead of hallucinating.

 ---